vaishnavi-goyal/ai-resume-analyzer/README.md

 BCA Student | Aspiring Machine Learning Engineer

 ---

-## ⭐ If you like this project
+## ⭐ Support

-Give this repository a ⭐ on GitHub and share it with others.
+If you found this project helpful, please consider giving it a ⭐ on GitHub.

 ---

 ## 📜 License

-This project is developed for educational and portfolio purposes.
+This project is open-source and intended for educational and portfolio purposes.